 Metadata fields are individual pieces of metadata and are defined by the metadata types available on your site.
 Assets are assigned to metadata types, and the fields provide more details about assets.
 Image assets may need different metadata fields than video or document assets, or different brand assets may each need different metadata fields.
-During implementation, your customer experience manager will assist you in defining metadata types and fields based on the types of assets on your site.
+During implementation, your customer success manager will assist you in defining metadata types and fields based on the types of assets on your site.

 Create metadata fields from the Metadata Types page in the Admin app.
 After they've been created, you'll complete metadata fields either individually or through batch editing.
 You can see metadata fields you have permission to view in asset thumbnails in search results, Quick View, or on the Asset Details page.